wintermeyer/llm_mania/docs/database_architecture.md

 ### LLM Model
 Defines available LLM models and their configurations.
+- `slug`: Unique identifier for the model (URL-friendly)
+- `ollama_model`: Name of the model in Ollama (e.g., "llama2", "mistral", etc.)
+- `size`: Size of the model in billions of parameters

 ### LLM Job
 Manages the processing of prompts by LLM models.